 How Apps Can Help Manage Chronic Diseases

-Almost everyone has a mobile phone or a tablet which can be used to track the state of the person and help getting the information about person’s disease.
+Almost everyone has a mobile phone or a tablet which can be used to track the state of the person and help to get the information about a person’s disease.
 In addition, many people feel more comfortable when interacting with digital technology than with a live doctor or nurse.
 This is another reason to use medical apps for chronic disease management.

 5 Steps to Create a Chronic Illness Assistant App